Imzafish/Rickroll_Spam/README.md

 Spams Rickrolls until your computer crashes.
 Don't run this except on old computers that are going to go to waste anyway.

-Please give the creator; Imzafish
+Please give the creators credit; Imzafish and Tsunami014

 You are not allowed to sell/redistrubute this software.